Bulls nearly blow big lead, hold off Kings 113-106 - WHIZ News

 Bulls: Host the Memphis Grizzlies on Wednesday.

-Kings: Begin a four-game road trip at Portland on Wednesday.
+Kings: Begin a four-game road trip Wednesday at Portland.
 The teams split two games in Sacramento earlier this season.

 More AP NBA: https://apnews.com/tag/NBA and https://twitter.com/AP_Sports